justinj/greybox/README.md

 ```

 The `test_command` specifies how to run _my_ version of the program, a racket program.
-`blackbox` specifies how to generate the expected output for a specific test case.
+`blackbox_command` specifies how to generate the expected output for a specific test case.

 `comparison` specifies how the output of `test_command` should be compared to the black box output.
 In this case, if part of the output contains `ERROR`, all we care about is that the actual output contains `ERROR` as well.